Hanauma Bay Travel Guide, Updated 2021

 - You can wait and check back every 10-15 minutes to see if someone just left.
 The parking attendants require that you keep driving, so you’ll have to turn around down the road to check back.

-- Park down the road on a residential street and walk to the bay.
+- Park down the road and walk to the bay.

 - Park at the nearby Koko Head Park and hike about a mile in.
 Shaka Guide provides directions to Koko Head Park in the tour highlights section of the app.

-There’s a small, $3 fee to park in Hanauma’s lot.
+There’s a small, $3, cash-only fee to park in Hanauma’s lot ($1 for Hawaii residents).

 Tips For Your Visit

 If you don’t have snorkel gear, you can rent on the beach.
-It’s $20 for the standard set that includes a mask, snorkel, and fins.
+It’s about $20 for the standard set that includes a mask, snorkel, and fins.
 You can also pay $10-$12 to rent a locker for the day if you’d like to secure your valuables during your visit.
-CURRENTLY UNAVAILABLE DUE TO COVID-19 - buy at a local shop to bring your own or rent nearby.

 Bring Snacks or Buy Before